 - Once the timer goes off, let some of the pressure release naturally for 5 minutes, then use the quick release method to let the rest of the steam out.
 Once the pressure valve is down, open the lid.
 Remove the bigger pieces of the meat (it should be falling off the bone) to a plate.
 Add the uncooked rice to the pot and stir through.
 Place the meat and bones back on the top and allow to submerge slightly.

-- Once the timer goes off, release the pressure naturally or use the quick release method.
+- Once the timer goes off, release the pressure naturally for 5 minutes, the use the quick release method.
 Open the lid and serve the osso buco rice topped with a generous sprinkle of gremolata.

 If you enjoy this recipe, share it with your Instant Pot loving friends and family.
 Questions and comments are welcome!
 Don’t forget to share this recipe on Pinterest, here is a pic for you.